wwivbbs/docs/docs/wwiv_bbs_list.md

-# WWIV BBS Listing as of 24 September 2015
+# WWIV BBS Listing as of 5 February 2016
 ```
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  WWIVnet :